railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Category`.
 If a rule is applied to a category then it is automatically applied to all of its subcategories too (using the tree structure for product categories).

 If you set a minimum quantity in :guilabel:`Min.
-Quantity` the rule will only apply to a quantity the same as or larger than that set.
+Quantity`, the rule will only apply to a quantity the same as or larger than that set.
 This lets you set reduced rates in steps that depend on the quantities ordered.

 Several rules can be applied to an order.
-Open ERP evaluates these rules in sequence to select which to apply to the specified price calculation.
-If several rules are valid only the first in sequence is used for the calculation.
+OpenERP evaluates these rules in sequence to select which to apply to the specified price calculation.
+If several rules are valid, only the first in sequence is used for the calculation.
 The :guilabel:`Sequence` field determines the order, starting with the lowest number and working up.